anvaka/common-words/README.md

 I apply several constraints before saving individual words:

-* The line where this word appears should be smaller than 120 characters.
+* The line where this word appears should be shorter than 120 characters.
 This helps me filter out generated code (like minified JavaScript)
 * I ignore punctuation (`, ; : .`), operators (`+ - * ...`) and `numbers`.
 So if line is
 `a+b + 42`, then only two words are extracted: `a` and `b`.